MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallParkOrbit.md

 # Set-CsCallParkOrbit

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Sets the properties for an existing call park orbit range within an organization.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Sets the properties for an existing call park orbit range within an organization.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX